 - Publicly call attention to the behavior as it is occurring;

-- For incidents involving non-academic behaviors, alert fellow students, Nicholas School staff, the Director of Professional Studies or other university staff.
+- For incidents involving non-academic behaviors, alert fellow students, Nicholas School staff, the Associate Dean for Professional Programs or other university staff.
 The information provided will give staff an opportunity to address the matter informally or through appropriate formal channels;

-- For cases involving academic integrity, alert a faculty member, particularly if the alleged violation involves coursework, and/or the Director of Professional Studies.
-Faculty who learn of or suspect a violation of academic integrity by a professional Master’s student must also contact the Director of Professional Studies.
+- For cases involving academic integrity, alert a faculty member, particularly if the alleged violation involves coursework, and/or the Associate Dean for Professional Programs.
+Faculty who learn of or suspect a violation of academic integrity by a professional Master’s student must also contact the Associate Dean for Professional Programs.

-Students and faculty should feel free to discuss concerns about potential honor code violations with the Director of Professional Studies or the Assistant Dean for Academic and Enrollment Services in confidence.
-If there is reason to pursue an alleged violation, the Director of Professional Studies will initiate an investigation according to the procedures described below.
+Students and faculty should feel free to discuss concerns about potential honor code violations with the Associate Dean for Professional Programs or the Assistant Dean for Student Services in confidence.
+If there is reason to pursue an alleged violation, the Associate Dean for Professional Programs will initiate an investigation according to the procedures described below.

 Procedures for resolving a suspected Community Standard violation depend on the severity of the allegation and the student’s disciplinary history.
-Once a suspected violation has been brought to the attention of the Director of Professional Studies, s/he will evaluate the charge and determine the proper course of action.
-If further investigation is warranted, the Director of Professional Studies will notify the person suspected of the violation.
+Once a suspected violation has been brought to the attention of the Associate Dean for Professional Programs, s/he will evaluate the charge and determine the proper course of action.
+If further investigation is warranted, the Associate Dean for Professional Programs will notify the person suspected of the violation.
 The Director also will also review the disciplinary record of the person suspected to determine whether previous allegations require a higher-level response to the current case.

 One-Time Student-Faculty Resolution: When the suspected violation of academic standards is viewed as minimal (see below), such that it would not put the student at risk of probation, suspension or expulsion, and when the student has not been charged with any previous violations, it may be possible to resolve the allegation at the level of the faculty member and the student.
-The first, and essential, stage in this process is for the faculty member to discuss the situation with the Director of Professional Studies (DPS) to determine (1) that the suspected violation is in fact “minimal,” and (2) that the student has not previously been accused of any violations.
+The first, and essential, stage in this process is for the faculty member to discuss the situation with the Associate Dean for Professional Programs to determine (1) that the suspected violation is in fact “minimal,” and (2) that the student has not previously been accused of any violations.
 Previous accusations will automatically preclude future one-time faculty student resolution, except when the previous case has been resolved by clearing the student of any honor code violation.
-The DPS maintains a record of honor code violations, so that there is consistency in defining what violations are “minimal;” that the consequences for various types of violations are consistent, and that repeated incidents involving the same student are known.
+The Associate Dean for Professional Programs maintains a record of honor code violations, so that there is consistency in defining what violations are “minimal;” that the consequences for various types of violations are consistent, and that repeated incidents involving the same student are known.

 Examples of “minimal” violations include carelessness in crediting sources in a single piece of draft work (e.g., a draft of a course paper or an MP) and single instances of incorrect assumptions about what level of collaboration is permissible on an assignment or what materials may be used to prepare an assignment or study for an exam (e.g., course materials from prior years).

-In investigating alleged honor code violations, it is appropriate for the faculty member to look back at the student’s earlier work in the course; and, if there is specific reason to believe that other work completed by the student previously or contemporaneously on similar subjects (e.g., work in another course or a masters project) might also be in violation of the honor code, it is appropriate for the faculty member to call these reasons to the attention of the Director of Professional Studies for further investigation.
+In investigating alleged honor code violations, it is appropriate for the faculty member to look back at the student’s earlier work in the course; and, if there is specific reason to believe that other work completed by the student previously or contemporaneously on similar subjects (e.g., work in another course or a masters project) might also be in violation of the honor code, it is appropriate for the faculty member to call these reasons to the attention of the Associate Dean for Professional Programs for further investigation.

-If all the conditions for one-time faculty-student resolution have been met, the instructor may impose consequences for the violation (and inform the DPS of those consequences).
+If all the conditions for one-time faculty-student resolution have been met, the instructor may impose consequences for the violation (and inform the Associate Dean for Professional Programs of those consequences).
 These could include receiving a failing grade on an assignment, an exam, or even an entire course; repeating one or more assignments; and/or completing a separate assignment, including an educational essay on the type of violation the student has committed.

 If a faculty member does not wish to pursue the one-time student-faculty resolution option, s/he may refer the case to an administrative hearing (see below).
 If the student does not accept the resolution proposed by the faculty member, s/he may request that the case be referred to an administrative hearing.
 In resolving a case at the level of an administrative hearing, if the allegation is found to be unwarranted, the faculty member may not penalize the student in terms of grades.

-The DPS will keep a record of all one-time faculty-student resolutions, but that record will not become part of a student’s academic file unless there is a second incident involving the same student in which the student is not cleared of all alleged violations.
+The Associate Dean for Professional Programs will keep a record of all one-time faculty-student resolutions, but that record will not become part of a student’s academic file unless there is a second incident involving the same student in which the student is not cleared of all alleged violations.

 Administrative Hearing: If (1) the suspected academic violation is not “minimal,” (2) there have been any previous honor code incidents involving the student in which the student was not cleared of all alleged violations, or (3) the faculty member chooses not to resolve the case, or if the student disagrees with the instructor’s proposed resolution, the case is then evaluated through an administrative hearing.
 Alleged non-academic violations are handled by administrative hearing.

-The DPS and the Assistant Dean for Academic and Enrollment Services will hear from the student accused of the violation and the person(s) making the allegation and review any relevant documents.
+The Associate Dean for Professional Programs and the Assistant Dean for Student Services will hear from the student accused of the violation and the person(s) making the allegation and review any relevant documents.
 The administrative hearing panel will investigate in response to the allegations received from a faculty or staff member or from another student, but may investigate more widely (e.g., examine work from another course or from a MP) if there is some specific reason to do so and may urge other course instructors or the MP adviser to examine the student’s work more closely.
-Although the administrative hearing typically takes place in person, it may sometimes be necessary to receive information by phone or email to resolve the case in a timely way, particularly when classes are not in session.
-The DPS and Assistant Dean for Academic and Enrollment Services will jointly decide whether there is clear and convincing evidence of the alleged violation.
+Although the administrative hearing typically takes place in person, it may sometimes be necessary to receive. information by phone or email to resolve the case in a timely way, particularly when classes are not in session.
+The Associate Dean for Professional Programs and Assistant Dean for Student Services will jointly decide whether there is clear and convincing evidence of the alleged violation.
 If so, they will jointly determine consequences proportional to the violation and consistent with the resolution of similar violations.
 Consequences may include probation, suspension, dismissal or expulsion, and/or assignments intended to educate the student about academic integrity.
 Consequences may include recommendations to a course instructor with respect to grades on assignments and on the course as a whole, but final authority for these rests with the instructor (except as noted above when the allegations are found to be unwarranted).

-Additional details of ad hoc judicial panel procedures may be requested from the Director of Professional Studies.
+Additional details of ad hoc judicial panel procedures may be requested from the Associate Dean for Professional Programs.

 Violations of Non-Academic Standards

 Resolution of alleged violations of non-academic standards will follow procedures outlined above for resolution of alleged violations of academic standards.
-The Director of Professional Studies will evaluate the allegation and determine the proper course of action.
-If further investigation is warranted, the Director of Professional Studies will notify the person suspected of the violation.
+The Associate Dean for Professional Programs will evaluate the allegation and determine the proper course of action.
+If further investigation is warranted, the Associate Dean for Professional Programs will notify the person suspected of the violation.
 The allegation will be evaluated through an Administrative Hearing.
 If the student is not satisfied with the resolution proposed by the Administrative Hearing panel, s/he may request a re-hearing by an Ad Hoc Judicial Panel, as described above.